Cloud-CV/EvalAI/README.md

     docker-compose up --build
     ```

 4. That's it.
-Open web browser and hit the url [http://127.0.0.1:8888](http://127.0.0.1:8888).
+Open web browser and hit the URL [http://127.0.0.1:8888](http://127.0.0.1:8888).
 Three users will be created by default which are listed below -

     **SUPERUSER-** username: `admin` password: `password`
     **HOST USER-** username: `host` password: `password`
     **PARTICIPANT USER-** username: `participant` password: `password`

-If you are facing any issue during installation, please see our [common errors during installation page](https://evalai.readthedocs.io/en/latest/faq(developers).html#common-errors-during-installation).
+If you are facing any issue during installation, please see our [common errors during installation](https://evalai.readthedocs.io/en/latest/faq(developers).html#common-errors-during-installation) page.

 ## Citing EvalAI
 If you are using EvalAI for hosting challenges, please cite the following technical report: